-The Academy Trust has celebrated the wide range of destinations of our Year 13 students and this year the cohort has gone on to 76 different courses at 50 universities.
-Four students have successfully secured places on Degree Apprenticeships and 10 students have embarked upon planned gap years, with activities such as Camp America being popular.
+The Academy Trust has celebrated the wide range of destinations of our Year 13 students and this year the cohort has gone on to 72 different courses at 46 universities, with 79% of students securing their first choice university.
+Two students have successfully secured places on Degree Apprenticeships and 8 students have embarked upon planned gap years involving both further study and travel.